CrossRef/pdfextract/readme.md

 into blocks of consecutive lines.

-Other parsers may not output spatial objects that represent text but instead some form of feature boundry. `Columns`, `headers` and `footers` are examples of such parsers.
-The `columns` parser dependends on region spatial objects, which it takes as input, then analyzes each page for space that is not covered by a text region, and finally uses this information to output `column` spatial objects that represent the boundries of columns.
+Other parsers may not output spatial objects that represent text but instead some form of feature boundary. `Columns`, `headers` and `footers` are examples of such parsers.
+The `columns` parser dependents on region spatial objects, which it takes as input, then analyzes each page for space that is not covered by a text region, and finally uses this information to output `column` spatial objects that represent the boundaries of columns.

 Other parser types depend on the output of more than one other parser. pdf-extract can try to split the textual content of a PDF into sections.
-In this case, the flow of text between columns must be understood, requiring the "sections" parser to examine both column boundries and their incidence with text region boundries.
+In this case, the flow of text between columns must be understood, requiring the "sections" parser to examine both column boundaries and their incidence with text region boundaries.

 pdf-extract comes with a number of default parsers which are split into three categories.
 The first category, model, includes generic parsing of text into `characters`, `text runs` and `regions`.
-The second, analysis applies analysis that is usually only relevent to article or report PDFs, such as the detection of `headers`, `footers`, `bodies`, `columns` and `sections`.
+The second, analysis applies analysis that is usually only relevant to article or report PDFs, such as the detection of `headers`, `footers`, `bodies`, `columns` and `sections`.
 Finally, the *reference* parser extracts unstructured citations and is only really applicable to scholarly articles.